 Admittedly, not an easy country to travel independently so that is why we enlisted the expert help of Nijhoom Tours (Dhaka) to ensure we made the most of our 18 days.
 We chose the tour Best of Bangladesh as we didn’t want to miss a thing.
 We were greeted at the airport by Hasan, the owner of the company with Liton (who would be our driver most of the time) and taken to our hotel to acclimatize.

-After lunch and a rest at the hotel, we piled our luggage in to the van and set off for Sadarghat, the starting point for the Rocket, the famous paddle-wheel steamer which would later take us down river but not before a sunset dinghy ride over the busy Buriganga River, between the dinghies ferrying commuters from one side to the other and feeling dwarfed next to the oil barges and ferries already setting off down river.
+After lunch and a rest at the hotel, we piled our luggage into the van and set off for Sadarghat, the starting point for the Rocket, the famous paddle-wheel steamer which would later take us down the river but not before a sunset dinghy ride over the busy Buriganga River, between the dinghies ferrying commuters from one side to the other and feeling dwarfed next to the oil barges and ferries already setting off downriver.

 On arrival, we drove to Bagerhat and sampled the countryside – busy roadside communities with stalls and workplaces and you can see that just everything in Bangladesh is recycled and put to good use.
 (Bangladesh was the first country in the world to ban thinner plastic bags).

 In Bagerhat we saw a Hindu temple and many ancient brick mosques, including the 60 Dome Mosque at the UNESCO World Heritage site of the medieval city of Khalifatabad.
 There was even a crocodile in a pond by the tomb of Khan Jahan Ali.
 And talking of ponds, everywhere in the country you see shrimp and fish ponds.